NotArb/Jupiter/BOTCONFIG.md

 - `jito_tip_percent`: The percentage of profit to tip to Jito.
 (0-100)
 - `min_pref_jito_tip`: The minimum preferred Jito tip.
 - `max_pref_jito_tip`: The maximum preferred Jito tip.
-- `tx_senders`: An array of tx_sender keys to send normal transactions.
+- `tx_senders`: A list of tx_sender keys to send normal transactions.